kabanero-io/kabanero-security/pipelines/scanning/README.md

 # Kabanero Image Scanner
 The kabanero-security repository contains a task, pipeline, and image for scanning images built in the Kabanero pipeline.
+Image scanning is already enabled by default in the kabanero pipelines that at least build and push an image.
+You can add image scanning to your own pipelines by following these instructions.

 # Prerequisites